scullyio/scully/docs/scully-configuration.md

 # Scully Configuration

-The center of every Scully project is the file `scully.config.js`.
-This config file must export the configuration for your scully build.
+The central part of a Scully project is the `scully.config.js` file.
+This file exports the Scully build configuration for an application.

-If you are starting to use Scully we highly recommend read the [Getting Started](getting-started.md) section, also if you want to enhance your project made with Scully, visit the [Utils](utils.md) section and see or teach to the community how to combine Scully with others tools.
+If you are new to Scully, it is recommended to read the [Getting Started](getting-started.md) documentation.

+If you want to enhance a Scully project, read the [Utils](utils.md) documentation.

+The `scully.config.js` file's structure is shown below:

 - [Scully Configuration](#scully-configuration)
   - [`ScullyConfig` Interface](#scullyconfig-interface)